 Should you decide to transfer funding, you must submit a

 All requests to reallocate funding are to be emailed to the SDSS inbox to seek approval.

 Request for service agreement variation form

-Request for service agreement variation form (DOC, 268KB) when the proposed changes to funding are above the limits detailed in the reallocation of funding or variation to service agreement—limits table and the changes are expected to be ongoing for the remainder of the service agreement period.
-If approved, the approved funding tables in your service agreement will be changed for the remainder of the service agreement period.
+Request for service agreement variation form when the proposed changes are expected to be ongoing for the remainder of the service agreement period.
+If approved, the changes to your service agreement will be changed for the remainder of the service agreement period.